joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 'p' - really basic pIR setting.
 Just turns the LEDs off as the photodiode picks up radiant heat from your body.
 '0','1','2','3' - Changes ADC channel the device reads, in the case of multiple light sensors.
 'D' - toggles ADC debugging (serial only)
-'W' - resets WiFi to AP mode (in case of bad Static IP glitch)

 With extra sensors:
 'l' - toggles sensor 0 and LED set 0.